ianh/owl/doc/generated-parser.md

 ```
 struct parsed_list {
     struct source_range range;
-    struct bluebird_ref item;
+    struct owl_ref item;
 };
 ```

-Note that `item` is a `struct bluebird_ref`, not a `struct parsed_item`.
-To save memory and improve locality, bluebird stores parse tree data in a compressed format.
-A `struct bluebird_ref` is like a pointer into this compressed data.
+Note that `item` is a `struct owl_ref`, not a `struct parsed_item`.
+To save memory and improve locality, Owl stores parse tree data in a compressed format.
+A `struct owl_ref` is like a pointer into this compressed data.
 You can unpack a ref into a `struct parsed_item` using the function `parsed_item_get`, which returns the unpacked data.

 ```
 struct parsed_item first_item = parsed_item_get(list.item);